kluAA/Quarrel/README.md

 Spaces icon (optional)
   - opens dropdown of followed spaces as well
-  - also contains a link to see all spaces ("/spaces) Notification
+  - also contains a link to see all spaces ("/spaces) Searchbar Component
-  -links to notification page "/notification"
-  -shows posts from spaces
-  **i'm assuming also shows info about asked questions and upvotes Searchbar Component
   -selecting opens modal
   -typing autofills/suggest topics/spaces